Partner. Collaborate. Network.

-Because no program can provide all things to those who are in need of services, and no budget can provide all the resources needed to assist all of those in need, we invite you to join IPI’s Community Resource Network (CRN).
+Because no program can provide all things to those who are in need of services, and no budget can provide all the resources needed to assist all of those in need, we invite you to learn about:

 And…we extend our services to become a part of your CRN.
 That is, if you believe parenting services can serve your constituents, we invite you to reach out to us to create a partnership that will proficiently serve families and the community.